Seems like flash crashes are happening more and more regularly.

 Similar to the SPY swing trading system, let's write down some super simple rules for the S&P 500:

-- Price must be going up (a bull market), i.e., prices are above the 170 day moving average
+- The price must be going up (a bull market), i.e., prices are above the 170-day moving average

 - Buy when there is a move higher in the Synthetic VIX - let's say above 4

 - Sell when things get back to "normal" or when the Synthetic VIX comes back down to a reasonable level - let's say below 2

 Let's translate these rules into 3 lines of code and see what the computer tells us:

 When we buy and sell (in a bull market) the wild ride of the Synthetic VIX we get some great results since 1960 using the S&P 500:

 Important Reminder, Leverage Kills